 Authors should consider Polyphony a destination for contemporary creative arts therapies in progress.
 Headline features will report new arts therapies perspectives with “breaking” importance.

 Submissions are welcome to journaleditor@iacat.ie and are considered on a rolling basis.
-Please note that contributions to IACAT Journalare open access.
-Sources should be cited and referenced in the Harvard Style.
+Please note that contributions to IACAT Journal are open access.

 Authors who have video or audio files that they wish to submit with their article are encouraged to upload these to sites such as YouTube or Vimeo in advance and include links to these within the body of the article.